mkilgore/protura/docs/docs/api/ktest.md

 Makefile Usage
 --------------

 The easiest way to run the ktest test suite is via `make`.
-To run all tests run can run `make check-kernel`.
+To run all tests one can run `make check-kernel`.
 That will run all the existing ktest tests on a variety of machines (The machine definitions can be found in `./tests/testcases/ktest/`).
-The Makefile also accepts a few arguments:
+It is also possible to run `make debug-ktest` which will run the same tests as `make check-kernel`, but will start the debugging environment and break on the first failed test.
+Both commands accept a few arguments:

 | Parameter | Description |
 | --- | --- |